aluxnimm/outlookcaldavsynchronizer/README.md

     	</settings>
     </system.net>

-In the section `log4net` you can define the log level for the main log and for the caldav data access,
+In the section `log4net` you can define the log level for the main log (also possible in general options now) and for the caldav data access,
     level value can be DEBUG or INFO, e.g. :

 	<root>